jspittman/guessTheNumber/README.md

 # guessTheNumber

 This simple python script allows a user to guess a number between 1-100.
 It stores the number of guesses (at or below 10) and associated player name to a local text file, and recalls the top 5 scores at the end of the game.

+The code is divided between four functions and is called using a main game loop.